Foundations in The New Liberal Arts

-Foundations in the Humanities is an interdisciplinary approach to first-year studies that lets you explore the traditions of Western Civilization from three perspectives, in a fully synchronized program: History, Literature, and Philosophy.
-Youʼll study the great events that have shaped the world, the great ideas that have changed how we think, and the great books that have defined the human experience.
-Youʼll learn all those things you always wanted to know, and what you need to know to succeed.
+Foundations in The New Liberal Arts is an interdisciplinary approach to first-year studies that lets you explore the traditions of Western Civilization from three perspectives, all at the same time: History, Literature, and Philosophy.
+You'll study the great events that have shaped the world, the great ideas that have changed how we think, and the great books that have defined the human experience.
+You'll learn all those things you always wanted to know, and what you need to know to succeed.

-Foundations in the Humanities is for motivated students who want to spend their entry-year reading, writing, thinking, and talking about important ideas, human possibilities, and universal knowledge.
-Above all, itʼs for someone like you: someone who has high expectations of yourself and of your school, who values small classes where you know everyoneʼs name, and who is looking for an intensive and challenging learning experience.
-Itʼs for those who want to improve not just themselves but the world.
+Foundations in The New Liberal Arts is for motivated students who want to spend their entry-year reading, writing, thinking, and talking about what it means to be human.
+Above all, it's for someone like you: someone who has high expectations of yourself and of your school, who values small classes where you know everyone's name, and who is looking for an intensive and challenging learning experience.
+It's for those who want to improve not just themselves but the world.

 Foundations students apply to King’s Arts (EKA).
-King’s projects a minimum 80% final entrance average for admission to King’s Foundations in Western Thought and Civilizations for Ontario high schools students.
+For Ontario high school students a minimum 80% final entrance average is required.
 Averages are calculated on the top six 4U or 4M credits including English 4U.
 Thought and Civilization program is small and limited to 25 students

-This program provides a solid foundation for an undergraduate degree that could position you to go on to any number of careers: graduate school, law, policy, journalism, Canadian foreign service, politics, teaching, to name only a few.
+It provides a solid foundation for an undergraduate degree that could position you to go on to any number of careers: teaching, writing, law, policy, journalism, politics, and publishing, to name only a few.

 Fee details and schedules are available at www.kings.uwo.ca/fee-schedules/